matorre2048/dundrag/src/site/notes/Character Creation/Classes/Sorcerer.md

 - Gain the Hit Point Die from the Core Sorcerer Traits table.
 - Gain the Sorcerer's level 1 features, which are listed in the Sorcerer Features table.
 See the multiclassing rules in chapter 2 to determine your available spell slots.
 ## Sorcerer Class Features
 As a Sorcerer, you gain the following class features when you reach the specified Sorcerer levels.
-Those features are listed in the Barbarian Features table.
+Those features are listed in the Sorcerer Features table.

 | Level | Proficiency Bonus | Class Features               | Rages | Prepared Spells |  1  | 2   | 3   | 4   | 5   | 6   | 7   | 8   | 9   |
 | :---: | :---------------: | ---------------------------- | :---: | :-------------: | :-: | --- | --- | --- | --- | --- | --- | --- | --- |